 Tightening audit requirements in the US

-Under the US laws, auditors of companies whose shares are registered with The Securities and Exchange Commission (” SEC “) and traded publicly in the US must be registered with the US Public Company Accounting Oversight Board (“PCAOB”).
+Under the US laws, auditors of companies whose shares are registered with The Securities and Exchange Commission (" SEC ") and traded publicly in the US must be registered with the US Public Company Accounting Oversight Board ("PCAOB").
 PCAOB has a duty under the US laws to conduct regular inspections to assess compliance of these companies with applicable professional standards.
-However, most of the auditors of Greater China Issuers are located in China – a jurisdiction where the PCAOB had not been able to conduct inspection without the approval of the Chinese authorities.
-In May 2020, the US Senate passed the Holding Foreign Companies Accountable Act (often known as the “Kennedy Bill”) which, if eventually enacted, would direct the SEC to prohibit securities of any registrant from being listed on any of the US securities exchanges if the auditor of the registrant’s financial statements is not subject to PCAOB inspection for three consecutive years after the law becomes effective.
+However, most of the auditors of Greater China Issuers are located in China - a jurisdiction where the PCAOB had not been able to conduct inspection without the approval of the Chinese authorities.
+In May 2020 and December 2020, the US Senate and the US House respectively passed the Holding Foreign Companies Accountable Act (often known as the "Kennedy Bill") which, if eventually enacted, would direct the SEC to prohibit securities of any registrant from being listed on any of the US securities exchanges if the auditor of the registrant's financial statements is not subject to PCAOB inspection for three consecutive years after the law becomes effective.
 There has been increasing concerns among these Greater China Issuers in the fear of being delisted from the NYSE or Nasdaq if they are unable to resolve the situation and meet the PCAOB inspection requirement within the prescribed timeframe.
 The Hong Kong securities market is a good alternative for these Greater China Issuers should they want to move or expand into the secondary market.

 With the recent growing tension between China and the US, coupled with the tightened audit requirements above, the new Chapter 19C seemed to have come in time.
 The relieve on the stringent requirements for secondary listing in Hong Kong definitely makes the Exchange more attractive to Qualifying Issuers, especially those Greater China Issuers, when considering pursuing a secondary listing.
 Up to the publication of this article, there are around 15 Grandfathered Greater China Issuers listed on either the NYSE or NASDAQ.
 Four of them, namely Alibaba Group, NetEase, JD.com and Yum China, have already listed on the Main Board of the Exchange under Chapter 19C regime and the rest of the eligible candidates will hopefully follow.
 Their oversubscriptions reflect a high demand for these tech giants in the market.
 We believe that the mentioned listing reforms paves way for US-listed mainland tech giants to list in Hong Kong, and the IPO market shall welcome the homecoming of more Greater China Issuers.